cs50nestm/cs50labs/variables/README.md

 Enter Your Age:
 ```

 Does the program come back and ask again?
+It should do this because `get_int()` only accepts integers.

 Or if you enter a number with a decimal point.